InvokeAwesome/Aevum/doc/features.md

 In book format, though, I think we should still use third-person pronouns for Grace.
 Doing otherwise might seem *too* jarring, and make the narrator unreliable.

+## Medium

+The primary source material will continue to be hosted in a git repository.
+There are a couple of reasons for this:

+1. Change management is good for any complex, text-based work
+1. All changes are preserved forever in a historical format.
+This enables interesting textual archaeology.
+1. It allows for branching different versions of the text.
+This is nice for trying things out while developing the text, but also enables in a unique way a branching "multiverse" narrative.
+You can have multiple timelines exist in multiple branches in git.
+After the audience finishes reading the primary branch, they can use a diff comparison against other branches to see how they differ.
+1. It also powerfully enables collaboration.
+People can leave feedback via GitHub issues, which can be linked to actual text changes, and can also have "pull requests" attached to them where people can propose changes themselves.
+   If anyone has an interest in doing so, they could wind up contributing a substantial amount to the end product.
+1. Related to the above two points, there is the interesting fact that the GitHub collaboration model relies on "forking" (making a copy of) the repository.
+Anyone can fork the book and make their own edits to their own copy, essentially creating a new timeline in the multiverse.
+(I would maintain a list of canonical timelines, pointing to different forks that I believed were believable and worthy to be officially recognized.)

+When complete, I will publish the book in print, ebook, and audiobook formats commercially.
+But the source text will always be available in a publicly-hosted git repository.
+The advantage of buying the story (when you could just read it here for free) would be a more pleasant reading experience.